kaziridwan/dasper/_posts/2016-07-25-getting-started-with-bitbucket-pipelines.md

 ## Instructions

-The steps are simple, and can be found [in the offial doc](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html#GetstartedwithBitbucketPipelines-Step1:InstallBitbucketPipelines)
+The steps are simple, and can be found [in the official doc](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html#GetstartedwithBitbucketPipelines-Step1:InstallBitbucketPipelines)

 1. Signup and install Bitbucket Pipelines
 2. Enable Bitbucket Pipelines